szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The damage is the same, but the minimum damage has been increased: evil targets take 2d8+4 (from 2d10) magic damage, and undead take additionally 3d8+6.
 This damage is no longer resistible by magic resistance
 - The spell also causes enemies blindness for 1 round, with a 40% chance of pushing them back away **from the original caster** and knocking them prone for half a round, unless they save vs. Spell.
 This effect cannot be stopped by magic resistance either.
 Because it pushed them away from the caster, it is recommended for the purposes of strategy, to stand at the other end of the wall from the enemies.

-**Component 507:** Make Aid a party buff and optionally disable the character glow
+### Make Aid a party buff and optionally disable the character glow (507)

 This makes the spell generally more useful by making it a party buff.
 To avoid issues with combat scripts, the targeting is vanilla, that is, Aid is cast on a target, and then it spreads to nearby targets.
 Also, for convenience, the range of the spell is no longer melee, but equivalent to the range of the spell Poison.

 Optionally, the character glow can be disabled in the configuration file, as it causes a lot of visual clutter when it spreads to everyone.

-**Component 508:** Make Restoration-type spells restore stat draining and make Greater version an area of effect spell
+### Make Restoration-type spells restore stat draining and make Greater version an area of effect spell (508)

 Self-explanatory, plus it makes sense that these spells should be able to restore the damage done by these creatures.
 Currently, there is no way to cure this other than by waiting.
 The Greater version of the spell, in its Wish form, will no longer cause fatigue as well.